Nikhilcs36/To_Do_List_Application/README.md

 ## Todo List Application - Backend

 Description:
 This repository contains the backend code for a Todo List Application built using Django and Django Rest Framework.
-The Todo List Application allows users to create, manage, and track their tasks through a user-friendly API.
+The Todo List Application allows users to create, manage, and track their tasks through a user-friendly REST API.
 This backend project serves as the foundation for the Todo List Application and handles data storage, retrieval, and manipulation through API endpoints.
 ## Features

 * Todo Items Management: